Olight H1R Nova Flashlight Review

 Great options here, as there should be.
 Headband.

 Pocket clip.
 Magnet.
-There’s no pouch-like was with the H1, but there’s a velvet pouch,
+There’s no pouch, as was the case with the H1, but there’s a velvet pouch, which has a drawstring.

-which has a drawstring.
-The headstrap is a nice soft (typical) headstrap, with a silicone holder.
-A nice touch is that one of the loops on the holder has a tab,
+The headstrap is a nice, soft (typical) headstrap with a silicone holder.
+A nice touch is that one of the loops on the holder has a tab, making it easy to grasp and pull over the light to get it situated.

-making it easy to grasp and pull over the light, to get the light situated.
 The magnet helps snap the charger connector to the base of the light snugly.
 It is even strong enough to hold the light in place on the charger base, and on something else metal.

-about halfway up, that is annoying and in the way.
+The clip has that little detent about halfway up, which is annoying and in the way.

 Or, you can just use it with nothing at all.